pralle/COVID-19-Infections-Per-Country/README.md

 * Countries with highest infection rates
 * Specific countries
 * Curve fit for a specific country
+* Multi curve fit for a specific country
 * Curve fit for multiple countries